Fire Alarm Systems and Permit Application

 The Naperville Fire Department also provides guidelines and requirements for the installation, maintenance and testing of fire alarm systems in the City of Naperville.

-Areas under canopies, where vehicles have access, shall be included in calculating the building square footage AND protected, if required.
+Areas under canopies, where vehicles have access, shall be included in calculating the building square footage AND shall be protected, if required.

 Where a change in occupancy includes any use that requires the entire structure to be protected with a fire alarm system, such a system shall be installed throughout the structure before an occupancy permit for the premises is issued.